faceyspacey/redux-first-router/docs/connectRoutes.md

 Lastly, it's not that you can't still use `mapDispatchToProps`--you just won't want to in order to get SEO benefits for actions that you want to change the address bar (and allow the user to *back/next` through using the browser buttons).
-To learn more about how to create links, check out our [<Link /> component](https://github.com/faceyspacey/pure-redux-router-link).
+To learn more about how to create links, check out our [Link component](https://github.com/faceyspacey/pure-redux-router-link).

 Let's now examine our `connectRoutes` function more deeply: